UPPMAX/HPC-python/docs/day1/gpu.rst

    - What is GPU acceleration?
    - How to enable GPUs (for instance with CUDA) in Python code?
-   - How to deploy GPUs at HPC2N and UPPMAX?
+   - How to deploy GPUs at HPC2N, UPPMAX, LUNARC, and NSC?

 .. objectives::

    - Learn common schemes for GPU code acceleration
-   - Learn about the GPU nodes at HPC2N and UPPMAX
+   - Learn about the GPU nodes at HPC2N, UPPMAX, LUNARC, and NSC

 In order to understand the capabilities of a GPU, it is instructive to compare a pure CPU architecture with a GPU based architecture.
 Here, there is a schemematics of the former:

 .. figure:: ../img/cpus.png
    :align: center

    Pure CPU architecture (single node).
 In the present case there are 28 cores, each with its own cache memory (LX).
 There is a shared memory (64 GB/NUMA node) for all these cores.
    The base frequency for each core is 2.6 GHz.

 As for the GPU architecture, a K80 engine looks like this: